-The strategy for the constraint exponential utility case is quite simple:
+The hedging strategy is quite simple:

-- ► Every year1, put your initial amount (here: £10,000) scaled by the probability that you do not hit the boundaries (guaranteed and top amount) into a risky fund. - Put the rest into a risk-free fund.
+- Every year1, put your initial amount (here: £10,000) scaled by the probability that you do not hit the boundaries (guaranteed and top amount) into a risky fund. - Put the rest into a risk-free fund.